Editors note: this post was originally published in August 2015 and was updated in February 2017 to reflect new reviews and experiences.

 Basic reset by restarting

-If you are one of those Mac users that has never really shut down your Mac but always put it on sleep or hibernate, it is high time you properly completely restarted your MacBook Air.
+If you are one of those Mac users that never shuts down your Mac, it’s time you restarted your MacBook Air.
 A simple restart can sometimes do wonders for your MacBook Air.
-You can restart by either shutting down or powering up again or by simply clicking on the Apple Icon and then by clicking on “Restart”, from the drop down menu.
+You can restart by clicking on the Apple Icon and then by clicking on “Restart”, from the drop down menu.

 - Shut down your MacBook Air